Postgraduate Course: Anthropology of Global Health (PGSP11379)

 Programme Level Learning and Teaching Hours 4,

 |- have an advanced understanding of both applied and critical anthropology in relation to international health

 - grasp the relationship between globalization and health from an anthropological perspective

-- show an appreciation of how an anthropological understanding of international health can be applied to health systems in the U.K.
+- have developed an appreciation of how an anthropological understanding of international health can be applied to health systems in the U.K..

-- set their own anthropological research agenda in relation to global health issues
+- set their own anthropological research agenda in relating to global health issues